sarahpaz/tealish/README.md

 # Tealish

 Welcome to my Tealish CLI Gem.
 This CLI Gem interacts with the user by displaying 3 tea flavor options to choose from.
 Once a flavor is selected, a list of tea products are displayed.
 The user can then enter a product number to view more details (description, ingredients) of the selected tea.
+Enjoy!

 ## Installation